Yaqui language: Vowels

 Vowels may be either short or long in duration.
-Often, long vowels are shortened when the word they are used in is used constructively: 'maaso' ('deer') is shortened to 'maso' in 'maso bwikam' ('deer songs').
+Often, long vowels are shortened when they are used constructively: 'maaso' ('deer') is shortened to 'maso' in 'maso bwikam' ('deer songs').
 Long vowels are written by doubling the vowel.
 Long vowels may change tone, but that is not represented in the written language.
 Yaqui has often been described as being a tonal or "pitch accent" language, but the modern forms of the language do not show any widespread and significant use of tonemes.